 Imani: I put myself first now, 100%.
-Rather than focusing on one guy, I take advantage of the fact that I can meet a new guy with just a thumb swipe, haha.
-If someone has fundamental differences that don’t bode well with me, I am more keen on letting them go.
-We are young and it would be awesome to meet a guy and accept him for his flaws.
-But, I am more willing to get to know someone thoroughly before jumping into a relationship.
-I did that last time and it ended sooo terribly.
+Rather than focusing on one guy, I take advantage of the fact that I can meet a new guy in a thumb swipe.
+If someone has fundamental differences that don’t bode well for me, I'm more willing to letting that guy go.
+We're young and it would be awesome to meet a guy and accept him for his flaws.
+However, I'm more willing to get to know someone thoroughly before jumping into a relationship.
+I didn't do that last time and it ended sooo terribly.

 Nia: Exactly!
 It’s all about what you want and your interests.
-I wouldn’t describe myself as “shy,” but I’m certainly reserved, and a proud, card-carrying introvert!
-With Bumble’s design, it really empowers young women, like us, to confidently be bold and vulnerable.
-Being aware of who you are while also growing and evolving!
+I wouldn’t describe myself as “shy,” but I’m certainly reserved - I'm a proud, card-carrying introvert!
+With Bumble’s design, it really empowers young women like us to confidently be bold and vulnerable.
+It's being aware of who you are while also growing and evolving!

 Imani: I’m a natural extrovert who has learned to be more self-reflective and pensive.
-Thinking of cool, witty or thought-inducing lines takes more effort than I thought it would.
-They could be met with any reaction that I have no control over.
+Thinking of cool, witty, or thought-inducing lines takes more effort than I thought it would.
+They could be met with any reaction and I have no control over that.
 I definitely empathize with men more.

-Imani: Now, you juggle between four men a week: Cuban-themed event nights, art exhibits, DJ events...
+Imani: Now you juggle about four men a week: Cuban-themed event nights, art exhibits, DJ events...

 Nia: Oh my gosh!
 This past week, I had a date at a Mexican restaurant on Wednesday, a date at the Pelicans game on Saturday, and a date at the Saints game on Sunday.
-With three different, amazing men :-)
+With three completely different, equally amazing men :-).

-Imani: Yes girl, yes!
+Imani: Yes, girl, yes!
 We're always in our own scientific world at the medical school.
-All that we do in New Orleans is based on tours or Yelp.
-It’s fun to meet native men, or men who have lived here for long, who can show us yummy eats and scenery that only the locals know.
-And meet guys who aren’t in medicine - DJs, artists, inner-city teachers, engineers.
+All we do in New Orleans is based on tours or Yelp.
+It’s fun to meet native men, or men who have lived here for a long time, who can show us yummy eats and scenery only the locals know about.
+I want to meet guys who aren’t in medicine - DJs, artists, inner-city teachers, engineers, etc.

 Imani: Oh Chocolate Pharaoh.
 He was so handsome.
 I liked that one.

-Nia: Chocolate Pharaoh hahaha.
+Nia: Chocolate Pharaoh!
 I almost forgot about that nickname.